SMPTE/ris-osvp-metadata-camdkit/index.md

               "type": "number"
             }
           },
-          "description": "Shift in x and y of the centre of distortion of the virtual camera ", "units": "millimeter"
+          "description": "Offset in x and y of the centre of distortion of the virtual camera ", "units": "millimeter"
+        },
+        "distortionOverscan": {
+          "type": "number",
+          "minimum": 1.0,
+          "description": "Overscan factor on lens distortion.
+This is primarily relevant when storing overscan values, not in transmission as the overscan should be calculated by the consumer. "
+        },
+        "distortion": {
+          "type": "array",
+          "minItems": 1,
+          "items": {
+            "type": "object",
+            "additionalProperties": false,
+            "required": [
+              "radial"
+            ],
+            "properties": {
+              "model": {
+                "type": "string"
+              },
+              "radial": {
+                "type": "array",
+                "items": {
+                  "type": "number"
+                },
+                "minLength": 1
+              },
+              "tangential": {
+                "type": "array",
+                "items": {
+                  "type": "number"
+                },
+                "minLength": 1
+              }
+            }
+          },
+          "description": "A list of Distortion objects that each define the coefficients for calculating the distortion characteristics of a lens comprising radial distortion coefficients of the spherical distortion (k1-N) and the tangential distortion (p1-N).
+An optional key 'model' can be used that describes the distortion model.
+The default is Brown-Conrady D-U (that maps Distorted to Undistorted coordinates). "
         },
         "encoders": {
           "type": "object",